Cnasboll/HLF25-2/v04/README.md

 Enter External ID (Server assigned string ID), or enter to abort: this-is-internally-a-string-that-happens-to-be-integers-in-the-api-so-hopefully-this-wont-collide Enter Name (Most commonly used name), or enter to abort:
 Bamse

 Populate Powerstats (Power statistics which is mostly misused)? (y/n) y
-Enter Powerstats: Intelligence (IQ SD 15 (WAIS)), or enter to finish populating Powerstats:
+Enter Powerstats: Intelligence (%), or enter to finish populating Powerstats:
-85
+30
-Enter Powerstats: Strength (newton), or enter to finish populating Powerstats:
+Enter Powerstats: Strength (%), or enter to finish populating Powerstats:
-999
+99
-Enter Powerstats: Speed (km/h), or enter to finish populating Powerstats:
+Enter Powerstats: Speed (%), or enter to finish populating Powerstats:
 7
-Enter Powerstats: Durability (longevity), or enter to finish populating Powerstats:
+Enter Powerstats: Durability (%), or enter to finish populating Powerstats:
 30
-Enter Powerstats: Power (whatever), or enter to finish populating Powerstats:
+Enter Powerstats: Power (%), or enter to finish populating Powerstats:
 2
-Enter Powerstats: Combat (fighting skills), or enter to finish populating Powerstats:
+Enter Powerstats: Combat (%), or enter to finish populating Powerstats:
 2

 Populate Biography (Hero's quite biased biography)? (y/n) y
-Enter Biography: Full Name (Full), or enter to finish populating Biography:
+Enter Biography: Full Name (Also applies when hungry), or enter to finish populating Biography:
-Banse Brunberg
+Bamse Brunberg
 Enter Biography: Alter Egos (Alter egos of the character), or enter to finish populating Biography:
 Kapten Buster.
 Ingen har sett honom och Bamse samtidigt.
 Enter Biography: Aliases (Other names the character is known by as a single value ('Insider') without surrounding ' or a list in json format e.g. ["Insider", "Matches Malone"]), or enter to finish populating Biography: